 It’s perfectly possible to transition from a career in recruitment to a career in HR – and people do.
-A lot of the skills and experienced garnered from working in recruitment are transferrable to HR.
+A lot of the skills and experience garnered from working in recruitment are transferrable to HR.

-However, there are a few factors which may impact upon how difficult this transition will be for you.
+However, there are a few factors that may impact how difficult this transition will be for you.
 For instance, whether you are an in-house or agency recruitment professional, and also how much experience you have – ie. are you just at the beginning of your career or do you have several years’ experience under your belt?

 If you are working in-house in a recruitment function it may be easier for you to move to an HR role, perhaps by shadowing HR colleagues informally over a period of time and then applying for a more junior role in the team when one arises.

 If you are an agency recruitment professional, however, the path into HR may be slightly more complicated for you.
 A potential route would be to transition, if possible, into a more administration-based role within the agency, and then once enough experienced has been gained try to move into an HR administrator role within a business with a large HR team.
 This then leaves the potential to move up the ranks.